dellytools/delly/README.md

 Running Delly2
 --------------

 Delly2 needs a sorted and indexed bam file for every sample and the reference genome to identify split-reads.
 The output is in [bcf](http://samtools.github.io/bcftools/) format with a csi index.
 Prior duplicate marking is recommended.
 The SV type can be DEL, DUP, INV, TRA, or INS for deletions, tandem duplications, inversions, translocations and small insertions, respectively.
 Delly2 supports germline and somatic SV discovery, genotyping and filtering.
 Because of that, Delly2 has been modularized and common workflows for germline and somatic SV calling are outlined below.
-If you do need VCF output you need a recent version of [bcftools](http://samtools.github.io/bcftools/) which is included as a submodule in Delly2.
+If you do need VCF output you need a recent version of [bcftools](http://samtools.github.io/bcftools/) (included as a submodule in Delly2) for file conversion.

-`./delly/src/bcftools/bcftools view delly.bcf`
+`./delly/src/bcftools/bcftools view delly.bcf > delly.vcf`

 Somatic SV calling